RSCdev/SSKCorona/readMe.txt

 4. It would be nice if everyone who uses SSK were to give me credit, but I understand thay may not always be possible.
-So, if you can please give a shout out like: "Made with Corona SSK, by Roaming Gamer LLC."
+So, if you can please give a shout out like: "Made with SSKCorona, by Roaming Gamer LLC."
    Also, if you want to link back to my site that would awesome too:

    http://www.roaminggamer.com/